9il/atmosphere/README.md

 #Installation
 ## BLAS & LAPACK
-You need BLAS and LAPACL libraries installed.
+You need BLAS and LAPACK libraries to be installed.

-If you're on **Ubuntu**, you can install default package
+If you're on **Ubuntu**, you can install default packages
 ```
 sudo apt-get install libblas-dev liblapack-dev
 ```